 5. Track order (dashboard)

-LOOKUP_ID is the lookup_id that you used in step #3 and sk_xxxx is your account’s secret key to authenticate the widget.
+collection_id that you used in step #4 and sk_xxxx is your account’s secret key to authenticate the widget.

 6. Set up live tracking of PICKUP action (customer app)

 Now we will track the PICKUP action in the customer app.
-Follow one of these guides Android/iOS to setup the HyperTrack SDK in the customer app.
-Then call trackAction method to live track the action within your app.
-Remember to use the PICKUP action_id created in step #3 when calling the trackAction method to track the PICKUP.
+Follow this guide to setup the HyperTrack SDK in the customer app.
+Call trackAction method to live track the action within your app.
+Remember to use the PICKUP action_id created in step #4 when calling the trackAction method to track the PICKUP.
 The customer app needs to be aware of this action_id.
 You might need to send it to the customer app from the server.

 7. Set up webhooks to send alerts (server)